teacher-aj/HeschelCS/project_02_visualizing_datasets/README.md

 ![comic](convincing.png)

 **Description:**
-You will perform a simple data visualization on a dataset of your choice and create a webpage that describes the results.
+You will choose one dataset (CSV), analyze it using Python and pandas, and create two different graphs using matplotlib.
+Then you will make a simple webpage (a README.md file on GitHub) to explain what you discovered.

-**Due:**
+**Due: Tuesday, December 16th**

 **Learning objectives:**